https://www.deakin.edu.au/__data/assets/image/0009/2128473/28442_master-criminology_hero.jpg

 Course structure

-To qualify for the Master of Criminology, a student must successfully complete 8 credit points of study comprising:
+To qualify for the Master of Criminology, a student must successfully complete 12 or 8 credit points (depending upon entry point) of study comprising:

 • 3 credit points of core units

-• 5 credit points of study from one of the Minor Thesis, Research Paper, or Professional Experience Pathways.
+• 5 or 9 credit points of course electives (depending upon entry point) from the Minor Thesis, Research Paper, or Professional Experience Pathways.

 Core Units